rmbennett/HPC-5/readme.txt

   ^                                     ^                        ^                                                     ^
   Buffer Start                         Process                  Insert                                                Buffer End

-As a new chunk is read into the buffer, the pointer is incremented by the number of pixels per chunk and the chunk counter incremented.
-Once the insert pointer goes out of bounds of the buffer by advancing to or beyond the Buffer End pointer, it is wrapped back around to the beginning, allowing the original data to be written over, effectively creating a FIFO (first in first out) data structure.
+As a new chunk is read into the buffer, the pointer is incremented by the number of pixels per chunk and the chunk counter is incremented.
+Once the insert pointer goes out of bounds of the buffer by advancing to or beyond the Buffer End pointer, it is wrapped back around to the beginning, allowing the original data to be written over, effectively creating a FIFO data structure.

 Trying to access the element directly above a pixel at address A can be calculated simply by the dx and dy to the required pixel with Result = *(A + dx + w*dy).
-With the cyclic buffer, it is trivial to check that if a pixel is valid, i.e can be safely fetched, NOT x < 0 || x >= w for example, if the result address is outside the cyclic buffer, it is simple to wrap it around the beginning of end to find the correct value with pointer arithmetic.  e.g result > buffer end, result = buffer start + (result - buffer end)
+With the cyclic buffer, it is trivial to check if a pixel is valid, i.e can be safely fetched, NOT x < 0 || x >= w.
+For example, if the result address is outside the cyclic buffer, it is simple to wrap it around the beginning of end to find the correct value with pointer arithmetic.  e.g result > buffer end, result = buffer start + (result - buffer end)

 Expanding the example above with a 32x32 image, 2 bits per pixel and levels = 1,